Taboo topics with a Continence Clinician

 • Development of a persistent habit

-Behavioural and sensory interventions can be effective in the management of faecal smearing.
-It is important to try to explore the reason for the smearing so that the most effective intervention is implemented.
+Behavioural and sensory interventions can be effective in managing faecal smearing.
+It is important to explore the reason/s for smearing, so that the most effective interventions can be implemented.

 Sexuality and Incontinence